-- · Repeated violations of the SCC, and - Misconduct that constitutes a threat to community safety or well-being (including, but not limited to harm to person and sexual assault), or significantly disrupts the rights of others or the operations of the College.
+- Repeated violations of the SCC, and - Misconduct that constitutes a threat to community safety or well-being (including, but not limited to harm to person and sexual assault), or significantly disrupts the rights of others or the operations of the College.

 UTTC seeks to provide a safe, secure, and healthy environment for all students.
 Recognizing that the potential application of disciplinary sanctions could deter students from seeking medical attention for themselves or others, UTTC will provide medical amnesty as defined in Section III.
-However, a student requiring emergency evaluation or treatment at a medical facility will be required to complete an alcohol assessment or education program.
-This is not considered a disciplinary response.
-Amnesty is granted only for violations of illegal or unauthorized possession or use of drugs or alcohol, and does not apply to other possible violations of the SCC (e.g., property damage or assault) that may have occurred during the time of intoxication.
-In circumstances involving a student group, the willingness of the student group's members to seek medical assistance for a member or a guest will be viewed as a mitigating factor in the review process for any possible violations.
+However, a student requiring emergency evaluation or treatment at a medical facility will be when an offense is serious enough to warrant separation from required to complete an alcohol assessment or education program.
+UTTC, but where the specific circumstances of the case This is not considered a disciplinary response.
+Amnesty is granted justify special consideration. only for violations of illegal or unauthorized possession or use of Typical sanctions for sexual misconduct, weapons violations, possession drugs or alcohol, and does not apply to other possible violations of of Class A and B drugs (excluding marijuana), and sale and the SCC (e.g., property damage or assault) that may have occurred distribution of any illegal or unauthorized substance: during the time of intoxication.
+In circumstances involving a • Expulsion means the permanent separation of the student student group, the willingness of the student group's members to from the College.
+This will be matter of permanent record. seek medical assistance for a member or a guest will be viewed as a mitigating factor in the review process for any possible violations. • Withholding of Diploma or Degree means the withholding